 When Are Modifications Necessary?

-A knowledgeable and experienced San Diego divorce attorney can advise you if you feel a modification of orders is warranted.
+One of our knowledgeable and experienced family law attorneys can advise you if you feel a modification of orders is warranted.
 Often, demonstrating a significant change in circumstances is necessary to obtain a modification from the court.

 For example, the basis for a change in a child custody order could include any of the following:

 A parent has changed residences and lives closer to the child

 The child’s best interests are not being met due to a parent’s neglect

 A change in work schedules for either parent